MicrosoftDocs/windows-dev-docs/hub/powertoys/advanced-paste.md

 ---
 title: PowerToys Advanced Paste for Windows
-description: An AI enhanced tool that enables you to intelligently paste the text from your clipboard into any format needed. ms.date: 04/24/2024 ms.topic: article
+description: A tool that enables you to paste the text from your clipboard into any format needed.
+It can be enhanced with an AI powered option that is 100% opt-in and requires an Open AI key. ms.date: 04/24/2024 ms.topic: article
 no-loc: [PowerToys, Windows, Paste as Plain Text, Advanced Paste, Win]